- From the Cedar Street Times, Pacific Grove

 Merriam-Webster defines bullying as: “abuse and mistreatment of someone vulnerable by someone stronger, more powerful, etc.” Why would someone choose to be abusive?
-Is this a demonstration of fear or misunderstanding?
+Is this an outward demonstration of our own fear and/or misunderstanding?
 In our society, bullying usually begins with some form of verbal abuse.
 Merriam-Webster defines abuse as: “language that condemns or vilifies usually unjustly, intemperately, and angrily.”

 When we stop fearing other people, we will begin to see that we are all part of God’s creation and each of us has our own share of faults.
 The compassion that results will lead us to understand God’s calling to us, 2 Tim 1:17, “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.”
 Has He not given us a sound mind so that we can treat others the way we want to be treated?
 When we return good for the evil we imagine in others, does not our love shown to them make them reconsider their own thoughts?
-Mk 12:31, “And the second is like, namely this, Thou shalt love thy neighbour as thyself.
+We need not agree on all topics, or life choices, however, does God not ask each of us to love our neighbor unconditionally?
+Is this not part of His commandment to us, Mk 12:31, “And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.”
-We need not agree on all topics, or life choices, however, does God not ask each of us to love our neighbor unconditionally?
-Otherwise, are we any better than those who choose we see hating without cause?
+Any other action on our part is a demonstration that we are no better than those we see choosing to hate without cause?
+God tells us that this behavior is a form of judgment and it should be left to Him, Matt 7:2, “For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.”

 Can there be any excuse for harming our neighbor, either physically or mentally?
 Rom 2:1-3, “Therefore thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things.
 But we are sure that the judgment of God is according to truth against them which commit such things.
 And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?”
 Can we imagine we can harm people because we are afraid they will harm us, or others, and have God’s blessing?